 The current for of General User Proposals (GUP1s) is for Titan Krios access to complete a defined research experiment.
 We have a quarterly call for applications, reviewed and ranked by a User Review Committee (URC), which is a peer review committee.
 During this development phase only one (1) to three (3) sessions will be awarded per proposal, which may be 1 – 3 days in length each.
 Projects requiring multiple days and many sessions will be given extra scrutiny and will have to meet a high standard for preliminary data.

 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested (Krios days); (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.

 A request for access proposal will expire in three (3) cycles or when the requested amount of time recommended by peer review has been used, whichever comes first.
 General user projects or applications will expire in two (2) years.
-After that point users will have to submit a new project to submit additional request for access applications/proposals against.
+After that point, users will have to submit a new project to submit an additional request for access applications/proposals against.

-The content of proposal will be kept confidential by the reviewer or relevant committees.
+The content of the proposal will be kept confidential by the reviewer or relevant committees.
 A user may specify individuals that pose a potential conflict and exclude them from the external review committee.

 Categories for review

 The user review committee (URC) will score with respect to five (5) different categories.

 (ii) scientific feasibility: Fit as a cryoEM project.

 (iii) technical feasibility: Ability to be completed within a defined amount or resources/time.